Effective Personal Protective Equipment Program

 6. Maintenance of Safety Equipment

-- Affirm that every worker is able to identify PPE defects and report to the appropriate authorities.
+In addition to that, affirm that every worker is can identify PPE defects and report to the appropriate authorities.

 7. PPE Program Audit